rythei/PersonalSiteWorking/index.md

 ## About Me

 I am a Ph.D. student at U.C.
 Berkeley interested in statistics and machine learning.
-Before coming to Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed master's thesis under [Sebastien Motsch](http://seb-motsch.com/) in the mathematics department.
+Before coming to Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master's thesis under [Sebastien Motsch](http://seb-motsch.com/) in the mathematics department.
 Outside of university, I was recently a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
 See my [CV](./assets/files/Theisen_AcademicCV.pdf) for more.

 ## Photography

 I love to travel and spend as much time outdoors as possible.
 I always take my camera with me wherever I go - feel free to check out some of my [photos](https://www.instagram.com/rythei).

 ## Research
 Since coming to Berkeley, I have been primarily interested in various theoretical aspects of deep learning, though lately this has mainly been focused on the question of _generalization_.
 Namely, I'm interested in when and how we can fit extremely complicated and expressive models to data, and expect these models to perform well on new, unseen data.

 Below is a list of papers I've co-authored.